wanhive/hub/docs/INSTALL.md

 ## Minimal setup

-Follow these steps to create a "bare minimum" functional setup.
+Follow these steps to create a "bare minimum" functional setup for testing.

 * Create **$HOME/.config/wanhive** directory.